phalcon-orphanage/docs/zh/reference/models.rst

                     $userName = // ... get the current user from session

-                    // Store in a log the username - event type and primary key file_put_contents(
+                    // Store in a log the username, event type and primary key file_put_contents(
                         'logs/blamable-log.txt',
                         $userName . ' ' . $eventType . ' ' . $model->id